-This year, many of us became hobbyists, getting super into sourdough baking (charming but got old pretty quick), rug-making (cool but material-intensive), or clay-sculpting (why not?), the quaint sort of home-ec crafts that are perfect for whiling away the hours in between throwing darts at photos of the politicians that failed us in 2020 or revisiting the final season of the Sopranos for the seventh time.
-But as more and more of us get shot up with that sweet Pfizer or Moderna juice, our renewed sense of optimism has us feeling like we want to go out there and document our world, from porch kickbacks with our friends to impromptu road trips.
-We miss everything!
+Last year, many of us became hobbyists, getting super into sourdough baking (charming, but got old pretty quick), rug-making (cool, but material-intensive), or clay-sculpting (why not?), the quaint sort of home-ec crafts that are perfect for whiling away the hours in between throwing darts at photos of the politicians that failed us in 2020 or revisiting the final season of the Sopranos for the seventh time.
+However, our renewed sense of cautious optimism has us feeling like we want to go out there and document our world, from porch kickbacks with our friends to impromptu road trips.

 Kevin Spaghetti is a portrait and street photographer based in Philadelphia, Pennsylvania using 35mm, 120, and Polaroid film.